|

 Pakistan, Georgia, El Salvador, Venezuela, Peru, Colombia,

-Israel, Ecuador, and Portugal.
+Israel, Ecuador, Chile, Turkey, Portugal, Macedonia and China.

-My early career was in the United States diplomatic service as a
+Rockland's early career was in the United States diplomatic service as a

 1. What's American About America?